Mara&Meru™ is our link between the outdoors, what we want to wear every day, and high street fashion.

 Steve: The waterbuck logo is an artist’s impression of the waterbuck from the book Jock of the Bushveld.
 Anyone familiar with the story of Sir Percy Fitzpatrick and his dog called Jock will agree that it is at the heart of capturing early exploration in Southern Africa.
 It is a staple for people growing up in the region.

 We were looking for a suitable logo for Mara&Meru™ and noticed that just about everyone in the safari industry went for cliched animals - elephants, giraffe, kudu, and buffalo - but very few use a waterbuck as their logo.
 Tania on our team was part of our search and one day said, "What about a waterbuck like the one in Jock of the Bushveld?"
 We have not looked back since.
 Waterbuck are such a special species too to see on safari and have a kind of secretive mysticism to them.
-We could not have chosen a better animal to represent one of our key brands and will be using it in different guises for a few new brands to be launched in 2020.
+We could not have chosen a better animal to represent one of our key brands and will be using it in different guises for a few new brands in the pipeline for launch in the future.

 What does it mean to be wild in your veins and what is meant by the slogan?